 6. Optimize It

 Optimizing your content for search engines can expand your reach online.
-SEO best practices are constantly changing, however, so it’s important to remain up-to-date with the trends.
+SEO best practices are constantly changing, however, so it’s essential to remain up-to-date with the trends.

 To start, write content based on your list of keywords.
 Then, strategically place the keyword throughout your content.

-Be careful, though—keyword stuffing can actually hurt your SEO and give competitors the advantage.
+Be careful, though—keyword stuffing can hurt your SEO and give competitors the advantage.

 7. Make Content Creation a Commitment